Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate listing descriptions.

 In this case, the story would show, for example, the following pictures:

-- A picture with the front view and text on the picture emphasising the bargain price
+- A picture with the front view and text on the picture emphasizing the bargain price

-- Several pictures with the easily repairable issues, displaying the issues and explaining them briefly in the text on the picture
+- Several pictures with easily repairable issues, displaying the problems and explaining them briefly in the text on the picture

-- Pictures from houses from the neighborhood with text such as, “This one was just sold for $300,000”
+- Pictures from neighborhood houses with text such as, “This one was just sold for $300,000.”

-In case of a buy and hold property for rental income, the story or marketing angle would have to change to different benefits:
+In the case of a buy-and-hold property for rental income, the story or marketing angle would have to change to different benefits: